Taylor Trensch: Career

-Trensch was cast as Barnaby Tucker in the Broadway revival of Hello, Dolly! that began previews March 15, 2017 and opened on April 20 at the Shubert Theatre.
-He left the show on January 14, 2018 along with fellow co-stars Bette Midler, David Hyde Pierce, and Beanie Feldstein.
+Trensch was cast as Barnaby Tucker in the Broadway revival of Hello, Dolly! that began previews March 15, 2017, and opened on April 20 at the Shubert Theatre.
+He left the show on January 14, 2018, along with fellow co-stars Bette Midler, David Hyde Pierce, and Beanie Feldstein.

-On February 6, 2018 Trensch took over the titular role in Dear Evan Hansen at the Music Box Theatre on Broadway.
+On February 6, 2018, Trensch took over the titular role in Dear Evan Hansen at the Music Box Theatre on Broadway.
 He left the production after a year and was replaced by Andrew Barth Feldman.

-From November 5, 2019 until the Broadway shutdown on March 12, 2020, Trensch appeared opposite Ed Harris in To Kill a Mockingbird as Dill Harris.
+From November 5, 2019, until the Broadway shutdown on March 12, 2020, Trensch appeared opposite Ed Harris in To Kill a Mockingbird as Dill Harris.
 It was his third Broadway show at the Shubert Theatre.

-Trensch will next step into the role of Mordred in the Lincoln Center revival of Camelot, reuniting with Bartlett Sher and Aaron Sorkin.
-It opens on April 13, 2023 at the Vivian Beaumont Theatre and also stars Andrew Burnap, Phillipa Soo, and Jordan Donica.
+Trensch stepped into the role of Mordred in the Lincoln Center revival of Camelot, reuniting with Bartlett Sher and Aaron Sorkin.
+It opened on April 13, 2023, at the Vivian Beaumont Theatre and also starred Andrew Burnap, Phillipa Soo, and Jordan Donica.
+The show closed on July 23, 2023.

+Trensch originated the role of Kenneth Calloway in the musical adaptation of Safety Not Guaranteed, which opened at Brooklyn Academy of Music's Harvey Theatre on September 17, 2024, for a limited run through October 20.

-On television, Trensch has guest starred on Evil and Law & Order: SVU in addition to voicing characters for Nickelodeon's Nella the Princess Knight and Netflix's Archibald's Next Big Thing.
+On television, Trensch has guest starred on Evil and Law & Order: Special Victims Unit in addition to voicing characters for Nickelodeon's Nella the Princess Knight and Netflix's Archibald's Next Big Thing.
 He has also played supporting roles in the independent features Things Like This and Your Monster.

+Trensch joined the cast the Broadway debut of Floyd Collins as Skeets Miller at the Lincoln Center Theater's Vivan Beaumont Theater.
+Performances began March 27, 2025, and the show opened on April 21.
+For his performance, Trensch received a nomination for the Tony Award for Best Featured Actor in a Musical.